 Symptoms of Lung carcinoid tumors

 About 25% or more of people with lung carcinoid tumors have no symptoms.
-This type of tumor is often detected by diagnostic tests for other diseases, such as a chest X-ray infection.
+Doctors often detect this type of tumor by diagnostic tests for other diseases, such as a chest X-ray infection.

 If there are symptoms, it is usually a cough or wheezing.
 Coughing can cause blood to build up in the mucus or phlegm.
 If the tumor is large enough to block the airway, an infection called obstructive pneumonia can develop.